marvinn-dev/marvinn-dev/README.md

-- 👋 Hi, I’m @marvinn-dev
+- 👋 Hi, I’m @marvin
-- 👀 I’m interested in bot development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...